iafisher/iprecommit/README.md

 ## Missing features
-You can see features that I've considered but ultimately rejected by looking at [the GitHub issues marked 'wontfix'](https://github.com/iafisher/precommit/issues?q=is%3Aissue+label%3Awontfix).
+You can see features that I've considered but ultimately rejected by looking at [the issues marked 'wontfix' on GitHub](https://github.com/iafisher/precommit/issues?q=is%3Aissue+label%3Awontfix).
 Some notable ones include:

 - Support for non-UTF-8 file paths
 - Support for customizing the name of `precommit.py`